 Term 1's introduction studios establish the technical skill-set and key design methodologies for the programme.
 This includes taught classes and workshops to build the essential skills toolkit in six areas: (1) analogue making; (2) digital modelling; (3) 3D scanning; (4) CAD/CAM; (5) robotic fabrication; and (6) documentation through film making.

 In parallel, studio projects are structured initially as individual workshop-based design-make exercises in which these skills are deployed and developed.
 These lead into the design, fabrication and construction, in small teams, of 1:1 inhabitable structures within the Hooke Park landscape that introduce the material processes of full-scale experimental construction and enable students to develop design approaches driven by considerations of landscape and material.
 These projects allow speculative testing of design methodologies and fabrication techniques to develop further in the Main Projects.

-The Seminar Courses (Term 1 + 2) are delivered in weekly sessions and focus on the cultural theory of making as design; timber properties and technologies; rural and landscape agendas; and visiting lectures on making and praxis.
+The Seminar Courses (Term 1 + 2) are delivered in weekly sessions and focus on the cultural theory of making as design; timber properties and technologies; critical engagement with landscape; and thesis development.
 Together they provide the theoretical framework for the project work and the intellectual foundation for the written theses/dissertations.

 For the MSc students the Main Project is an individual research programme of experimentation and prototyping that leads to a full-scale experimental timber prototype designed to test innovative architectural applications of timber.
 Student are encouraged to radically exploit the woodland and fabrication resources of Hooke Park, with the aim of developing advanced knowledge and critical understanding of emerging fabrication and timber technologies.
 The MSc Dissertation is a technical report on the research undertaken including speculative analysis of its architectural applicability.